 These exercises also help maintain control of bladder function and can reduce the risk of hemorrhoids.

 With an empty bladder, squeeze the Kegel muscles and hold the contraction for 5–10 seconds before relaxing.
 Try to avoid using any surrounding muscles, such as those of the buttocks, legs, or abs.

 Walking and jogging

-Walking on a flat, even surface is one of the most gentle, low-impact forms of exercise, making it ideal for pregnant people.
+Walking on a flat, even surface is one of the most gentle, low impact forms of exercise, which makes it ideal for pregnant people.

-A person unaccustomed to taking walks should begin by taking a few 10-minute walks every week.
-During the first trimester, build up gradually to taking a 30-minute walk three to five times a week.
+A person who is unaccustomed to taking walks could begin by taking a few 10-minute walks every week.
+During the first trimester, people can gradually build up to taking 30-minute walks three to five times per week, if they choose.

-People who are used to running can gradually transition from walking to jogging during the first trimester, as long as they use a flat, even surface.
+People who are accustomed to running can gradually transition from walking to jogging during the first trimester, as long as they use a flat, even surface.

 Swimming and water aerobics

 Swimming and water aerobics are low impact exercises that can help keep the body toned and do not present a risk of falling.